dell/csm-docs/content/docs/concepts/csidriver/features/powerflex.md

     kubectl label node <node-name> csi-vxflexos.dellemc.com/<system-id>-
     ```
 3.  **Verification**: Upon migration and restart, the driver will detect NVMe/TCP capability and automatically apply the new label: `csi-vxflexos.dellemc.com/<system-id>-nvmetcp=true`.

+**Limitations**

+These are the Container Storage Modules not supported with NVMeTCP protocol:

+- Container Storage Modules Replication